 Elisabeth, Franz Josef's mysterious, narcissistic, and beautiful wife, is in vogue these days.
 The palace tells of her fairy-tale existence — her escapes, dieting mania, and chocolate bills.
 Sisi's hard-earned tiny waist was 21 inches around at age 50...after giving birth to four children.
 Her main goals in life seem to have been preserving her beautiful empress image, maintaining her Barbie Doll figure, and tending to her long, flowing hair.
 Peeking into her bathroom, you'll see the finest tub of its day resting on the first linoleum floor in Vienna...installed in 1888.
 Sisi has been compared to Princess Diana because of her beauty, bittersweet life, and tragic death — assassinated by an Italian anarchist in 1898.
 When you visit Vienna, it's easy to get caught up in the growing legend of Empress Elizabeth.

-The Habsburgs ruled as Holy Roman Emperors.
-While historians joke their domain was neither holy nor Roman, they did have some fancy jewels.
-And you'll see them — the best on the Continent — in the treasury.
-Visitors reflect on the glitter of 20 rooms filled with precious paraphernalia, designed to help keep one royal family ruling a good part of Europe.
+The Habsburgs ruled as Holy Roman Emperors, and they had some fancy jewels to prove it.
+In the Hofburg Palace's treasury, visitors reflect on the glitter of 20 rooms filled with precious paraphernalia, designed to help keep one royal family ruling a good part of Europe.
 A 500-year-old unicorn horn (or perhaps the tusk of a narwhal) was considered incredibly powerful in the Middle Ages.
-Possessed by the Habsburg Emperor — a divine monarch — it gave its owner the grace of God...something rulers still seek today.
+It was understood to confer the Habsburg emperor, a "divine" monarch, the grace of God — something rulers still seek today.

 While the Habsburgs have been out of power since the end of World War I, they maintain a hold on the Austrian spirit — as you feel when you visit their tombs.
 But visiting the imperial remains is not as easy as you might imagine.
-These early organ donors — about 150 Habsburgs in all — left their hearts in the palace church, their entrails below the Cathedral, and the rest of their bodies in the Emperors’ crypt.
+These early organ donors — about 150 Habsburgs in all — left their hearts in the palace church, their entrails below the cathedral, and the rest of their bodies in the Kaisergruft (emperors' crypt).